luoxiaojing2578/BTL-CGLMM/README.md

 The "classification-sim.R" file contains the analysis code for our proposed method BTL-CGLMM and Adaptive BTL-CGLMM specifically designed for binary response data.

-The "Classification_BTL_CGLMM.stan" file and the "Classification_Adaptive_BTL_CGLMM.stan" file provide the Stan implementations for our proposed method BTL-CGLMM and Adaptive BTL-CGLMM.
+The "Classification_BTL_CGLMM.stan" file and the "Classification_Adaptive_BTL_CGLMM.stan" file provide the Stan implementations for our proposed method BTL-CGLMM and Adaptive BTL-CGLMM, respectively.